Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Are There Job Opportunities for Paving, Surfacing, and Tamping Equipment Operators?
+Job Demand for Paving, Surfacing, and Tamping Equipment Operators

 In the United States, there were 51,900 jobs for Paving, Surfacing, and Tamping Equipment Operator in 2016.
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Paving, Surfacing, and Tamping Equipment Operator by 2026.
 The BLS estimates 6,200 yearly job openings in this field.